Signatures of the $\Omega(2012)^{-}$ state in $\Xi^*\bar K$ Correlation Functions: Formalism

 The two-particle CF provides direct information on the final-state interactions (FSI) between hadrons produced in high-energy collisions.
 In the case of a meson-baryon system with coupled channels, the generalized KP formalism leads to the following expression for the CF of the measured channel $i$~\cite{Haidenbauer:2018jvl,Vidana:2023olz,Albaladejo:2024lam,Lin:2025mtz}:

 where \(T_{ij}\) are the elements of the coupled-channel scattering matrix obtained in Eq.~\eqref{eq:BSeq}, and \(j_0(p_i r)\) is the spherical Bessel function of zeroth order.
+The possible relative weights between channels $\Xi^{\ast}\olsi{K}$-$\Omega\eta$ and $\Xi \olsi{K}$, due to their different orbital angular momentum, \textit{i.e.}, not the ones directly related to production, is however equal to one, as derived in detail in Appendix \ref{app:CF-JLS}.
 The source function \(S_{12}(\vec{r}\,)\) describes the spatial distribution of the particle-emitting source and is modeled as a spherically symmetric Gaussian:

 where \(R\) denotes the effective source radius (source size), typically determined from $m_T$-scaling extrapolations.
 The propagator-like function $\widetilde{G}_j(r,s)$ in Eq.~\eqref{eq:correlation} is defined as